1 Day In Tahiti

 Where to Stay in Tahiti?

-Here’s a list of all Tahiti accommodations that can be booked online.
+Here’s a list of all Tahiti accommodations available on Booking.com.

 Option 1: Papeete Walking Tour

-If you’re pressed for time, focus your day in Tahiti on the colorful capital city – Papeete.
+If you’re pressed for time, focus your one day in Tahiti on the colorful capital city – Papeete.
 This is the only real city in French Polynesia, though small enough to feel like a town.
 You can easily explore the best that Papeete has to offer in a one-day walking tour.

 Morning